The following workflow controls are suggested:

 Work to be done:

 Many facets of information protection exist and the work that has to be done for all of these facets comprises a very significant portion of the total effort in information protection.
 Work has to be described and standardized in order to fit into work flow systems and this itself is a very substantial effort.
 There are some partial work flow systems that exist for security but they are nowhere near the level of completeness required for an enterprise and they cover only a small subset of the overall work flow of the enterprise security operation.
-This book includes high-level overviews of hundreds of processes that all have to be codified into work flows in order for them to be properly handled in a systematic manner for an enterprise.
-For the small or medium sized business this book can be combined with metrics to form a set of checklists for many of the common functions, and they have been used for that purpose.
+Hundreds of processes may all have to be codified into work flows in order for them to be properly handled in a systematic manner for an enterprise.
+For the small or medium sized business this can be combined with metrics to form a set of checklists for many of the common functions, and they have been used for that purpose.

 Process for completion and options:

 For each item of work to be done a process for completion should be defined including the conditions for its invocation, times associated with different actions to be undertaken, primary and auxiliary contacts for performing the identified tasks, optional processes for emergency, standard, and exceptional conditions including appeals processes and overrides, and enough details to allow any authorized and properly trained and competent person to carry out the work.
 The processes should identify points for workers to certify that work has been done, and for those who certify work to do so and notify the system of the verification.
 Timeliness requirements are also often critical for legal, regulatory, or contractual reasons.